Creating a Supportive Work Environment With Peer-to-Peer Recognition

 Another practice is to use a talent assessment tool to find the right fit for your organization and hire with data-driven insights to reduce employee turnover.

-It is crucial to offer an attractive salary and benefits package while keeping track of labor and living expenses to ensure your salary remains competitive.
+Offer an attractive salary and benefits package while keeping track of labor and living expenses to ensure your salary remains competitive.

 Workers typically leave their jobs in pursuit of higher wages.
 Therefore, it’s ideal to adjust your compensation to reflect changes in the cost of living and inflation and reward employees for performance.